imad08/Mean-Reversion-Trading-Strategy/README.md

 of Lagged forecast errors (upto q lags)

-An ARIMA model is characterized by 3 parameters : p, d, q where, p is the order of the AR term q is the order of the MA term d is the number of differencing required to make the time series stationary.
+An ARIMA model is characterized by 3 parameters : p, d, q where, p is the order of the AR term. q is the order of the MA term. d is the number of differencing required to make the time series stationary.